 Civil unrest/Political tension

 Ministry of Infrastructure and Transport provides information (in Italian) on upcoming strikes.
-Trenitalia provides information (in English) on train disruptions.
-Confirm your flights or travel plans with your travel provider prior to departure, and allow plenty of time for travel to airports and train stations.
+Trenitalia provides information (in English) on train disruptions (in Italy call 89 20 21, from outside of Italy call +39 0668745475 or see

-Immigrant workers protesting against working conditions have, on occasion, sparked violent unrest, demonstrations and riots.
+Immigrant workers protesting against working conditions have on occasion sparked violent unrest, demonstrations and riots.

 There is an ongoing threat of terrorism in a number of European countries, including Italy.

 In recent years, terrorist attacks have occurred in a number of European cities.
 Targets have included public transport and transport hubs, and public places frequented by foreigners.
 A number of planned attacks have been disrupted by European security services.

 The Italian Government has reported that Italy is a potential target for international terrorist attacks.
 Security measures are in place in and around major tourist attractions, including the Vatican, on public transport, cruise ships and at airports, seaports and railway stations.